atomaszewicz/Simpsons/RStudio/Analysis.md

 ## Conclusion

 The Simpsons exploded onto TV's in the late 90's, where it stirred up as much fandom as it did controversy.
-28 seasons later (one more until it's the longest-running tv series) it's format and style has been copied so many times it's hard to appreciate how cutting-edge it was when it premiered.
+28 seasons later it's format and style has been copied so many times it's hard to appreciate how cutting-edge it was when it premiered.
 In fact the show is now such a staple of our culture that Simpson's webpages posting 20 year-old [screenshots](https://www.instagram.com/thesimpsonsig/) or [quotes](https://twitter.com/SimpsonsQOTD) can have hundreds of thousands of followers, and where "The Simpsons did it" is a culture phenomon [pointed out by the show South Park](https://en.wikipedia.org/wiki/Simpsons_Already_Did_It) where writers subconciously copy plot elements from the show.

-The show has gone through hundreds of writers, animators, and directors, many of which have gone on to do great careers.
-Being such a breeding ground for young talent has made long-term staff no such luxury, which inveitably causes  has forced the show to continually stuggle to find new talent.
+The show has gone through hundreds of writers, animators, and directors, many of whom have gone on to have great careers (including everyone's favorite [orange-haired late night host](http://1075koolfm.com/wp-content/uploads/2017/05/Conan-1.jpg)).
+This comes at a cost since being such a strong breeding ground for young talent has not afforded long-term staff, and losing a large portion of your staff every year certainly doesn't help stability.
+While obviously constantly losing your best talent doesn't make keeping your show new and original very easy, I don't think that is the main reason behind the show's decline.

-Rating the show as a whole proved to give it a higher score than the average over episodes (8.8 and 7.4 respectively) which could be due to fans not watching the show after it's decline or simply remembering the good times.
-As far as the evolution of the quality goes, it seems that the so-called "Golden Age" is real, as the season average starting in season 2 and ending in season 8 are all above 8.0, peaking in season 5 at 8.4/10.

-The other stellar episodes

- has bread so many kin, that it's hard to appreciate how  [recent discussions about the show's stereotypes ](http://www.trutv.com/shows/the-problem-with-apu/index.html), i
+In my mind The Simpsons was so ground-breaking that it couldn't possibly have stayed that way forever.
+It was such a popular and influential show that eventually the landscape of television would be just as foul and vulgar.
+On top of that, with 600+ scripts in it's wake, it is understandably difficult to create fresh and new ideas with the same old characters.

+However much the quality has dropped and however few fans that remain, it's hard to imagine a day where The Simpsons is taken off the air.
+A lot of fans complain that it shld've been axed a long time ago, but I think they'll all shed a tear when soon the world's longest running show has it's curtain call.
+Then again, they may never [stop the simpsons](https://www.youtube.com/watch?v=CZYNwzeqVUA).